microshare/microshare.github.io/docs/2/admin/admin-management/ms-admin.md

 Once the cluster devices are created, you will receive data on the ms_admin account.
 This data can be used to create applications or robots.
 But first of all you will be able to share it.

 To do this you will create shares rules.
-Notament has the identity who must use this data.
+Particularly to the identity who will use this data.
 So you will share the data of a cluster device only to the group of people registered to the selected identity.
 They will be able to use the data with the applications of the identity.
 <br>

 ##### The administrator also has the ability to own [Robots](/docs/2/technical/microshare-platform-advanced/robots-guide/).